-Necrotizing enterocolitis is the death of intestinal tissue.
-It most often affects premature or sick babies.
+Necrotizing enterocolitis (NEC) is the death of tissue in the intestine.
+It occurs most often in premature or sick babies.

-This disorder usually develops in an infant that is already ill or premature, and most often develops while the infant is still in the hospital.
+NEC occurs when the lining of the intestinal wall dies.
+This problem nearly always develops in an infant who is ill or premature.
+It is likely to occur while the infant is still in the hospital.

-Those with a higher risk for this condition include:
+Babies at higher risk for the condition include:

 Symptoms may come on slowly or suddenly, and may include: